 One of the things you can change in your life is your addiction.
-Treatment and recovery are possible.
+Treatment and recovery at inpatient rehab centers are possible.
 Your relationships that have become muddled due to addiction can also have a second chance, but first you need to admit and accept the wrong things that you have done in your life and exert effort to change your ways.

 One way of getting back the happy, caring, bright, and responsible you are to make a list of all the mistakes you have done and correct them.
 This is a part of the 12 step program for alcohol or drug addiction.
 Step number eight states that alcohol and drug addicts must make a list of all the people that they have harmed through their addiction and be willing to make the changes and amends to everyone who has been hurt.
 Making a list is very useful.
 Just a paper and pen, can help you go a long way in recovery.

 1. Make a List that is Honest and True

 Write down all the details, especially the ugly ones you are most ashamed of.
 Becoming responsible and recognizing the mistakes and wreckage you created while being addicted is a big step in recovery.
 For a person to move forward, it is necessary that they acknowledge the role they have played in hurting those around them.
 When you admit this to yourself and become willing to repair the damage you have caused, you can overcome and control the destructive behavior that comes with your addiction.

 2. Be Sure to Make a List of All those Mistakes You have Done